-Please refer to Note 15 of the condensed interim financial statements for the three-month period ended April 30, 2022, for a summary of the Company's financial instrument risks.
+Please refer to Note 15 of the condensed interim financial statements for the three-month and six-month periods ended July 31, 2022, for a summary of the Company's financial instruments risks.

 COVID-19

 Since the beginning of March 2020, the outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These circumstances have increased business uncertainties and have heightened risk levels to operating businesses.